 The Railroad Square district is on the west side of Highway 101, stretching roughly from Third to Seventh streets.

 It’s actually an entire, tiny town in west Sonoma County, and it couldn’t be more quaint and perfect for unique gifts.
-All the stores are independently owned, often with often one-of-a-kind merchandise.
+All the stores are independently owned, often with one-of-a-kind merchandise.
 They are clustered together, and joined by gardens, fountains, and benches.
 Boost your energy with breakfast or lunch at Cape Fear, serving delightful California cuisine with a Southern flair.

 Duncans Mills is located on Highway 116 along the Russian River between Guerneville and Jenner, approximately 25 miles west of Santa Rosa and four miles inland from the coast.

-People drive from all across the North Bay for this collection about 40 high-end stores offering bargain prices on their name brand goods.
+People drive from all across the North Bay for this collection of about 40 high-end stores offering bargain prices on their name brand goods.
 In an open-air setting, you'll find popular names like Adidas, Ann Taylor, Banana Republic, Brooks Brothers, Saks Fifth Avenue Off 5TH, Tommy Hilfiger, and Wilsons Leather.